 The series will premiere on the standard CBS television network in May 2017, but subsequent episodes will be available exclusively on CBS All Access (which requires a monthly subscription) for audiences in Canada and the U.S. In addition, the series will be available on Netflix for international audiences in 188 other countries.
 Netflix will reportedly get each episode within 24 hours of its premiere on CBS All Access.

 The series’ original January 2017 launch date was pushed to May to give the team ample time to produce the highest-quality show, according to the producers.
-It’s unclear at this point whether or not pre-production issues have accounted for the four-month push, but it appears that Fuller and his team are taking their time to get the series right.

 Speaking about the schedule change, Fuller had this to say: “We aim to dream big and deliver, and that means making sure the demands of physical and post-production for a show that takes place entirely in space, and the need to meet an air date, don’t result in compromised quality.
 Before heading into production, we evaluated these realities with our partners at CBS and they agreed: Star Trek deserves the very best, and these extra few months will help us achieve a vision we can all be proud of.”